At School: Our Behavior Intervention Program

 Through our Behavior Intervention Program, we provide on-site support at middle schools and high schools.
 We train school staff on positive youth relations and coach disruptive students one-on-one.

+88% of participating youth improved their classroom behavior 87% improved their attendance, and 75% improved their academic performance.
 Participating schools reduced their use of suspensions, while teachers and students experienced fewer classroom disruptions.

 Our Behavior Intervention Program delivers both an on-site program and targeted professional development for educators and school administrators that’s proven to improve classroom management; improve student academic performance, behavior, and attendance; and dramatically reduce suspensions.